bitstarr/loadAtSight/readme.md

 You could also use [Ajax-include pattern](https://github.com/filamentgroup/Ajax-Include-Pattern/) in combination with [bindWithDelay](https://github.com/bgrins/bindWithDelay/) but i preferred to use less code for this particular job.

 This plugin is no a jack of all trades.
-Its usage ist bound to a well definded case.
+Its usage ist bound to a well definded case - to load two or three boxes on demand.
 Feel free to spin this idea forward and fork the project.